Paving the way for a green future with net-zero carbon emission

 The majority of fuels used today are fossil fuels, but the world needs renewable fuels to support the ongoing green transition.
 Methanol is the solution as it is an efficient liquid energy carrier that can be produced from renewable sources.

 Due to methanol’s liquid nature, it can be distributed, stored and integrated into the existing infrastructure without the need for massive investments to follow.

-Methanol can be used as a energy carrier in several applications.
-It is already used in marine engines, motor sport, and can be used as a blend in fossil-based combustion engines.
+Methanol can be used as an energy carrier in several applications.
+It is already used in marine engines, motorsport, and can be used as a blend in fossil-based combustion engines.

 Benefits of methanol

 We are advocates for methanol, as it has several benefits.
 Regardless of the origin of methanol, our fuel cell systems have a significant CO2 reduction.
 However, when renewable methanol is used our system provides a net-zero carbon emission operation.